chengwenxi/iris-community/test.md

 interoperability and scalability.
-Especially we found the design of "many hubs and many zones" and "each zones are independent blockchains having independent governance models" from Cosmos provides a very suitable architecture for modeling the real world compleixity in a SOC way.
+Especially we found the design of "many hubs and many zones" and "each zones are independent blockchains having independent governance models" from Cosmos provides a very suitable architecture for modeling the real world complexity in a SOC way.
 To best reuse the existing work, we present the IRIS Network, a decentralized inter-chain network composing hub and zones with implementing a layer of service infrastructure based on